syncfusion-content/windowsforms-docs/WindowsForms/Visual-Studio-Integration/Toolbox-Configuration.md

     N> You can also configure Syncfusion controls from a lower version Framework assembly to higher version of Visual Studio.

-3. An Information message is displayed indicating the successful configuration of Toolbox.
+3. The successful configuration of Toolbox is indicated by an Information message.
 Click **OK**.

    ![Toolbox Installer](Toolbox-Configuration_images/Toolbox-Configuration_img3.png)